 If there’s something we know for a fact about relationships is that it changes over time.
-From being obsessed with each other to being annoyed with everything they do to can’t live without them.
+From being obsessed with each other to being annoyed with everything they do to not being able to live without them.
 Relationships go through a lot of ups and downs.
-So it’s imperative that we know how to keep Love alive in our relationship over the long haul.
+So it’s imperative that we know how to keep love alive in our relationship over the long haul.

 “As long as we have life, we keep love and hope alive.” – Debasish Mridha